Shopify/slate/docusaurus/v1/versioned_docs/version-1.0.0-beta.14/How-to-create-your-own-Starter-Theme.md

 ## Getting Started

 The easiest way to create your very own starter theme is by customizing an existing one.
-You can find a list of [community made starter themes](starter-themes#community-starter-themes) in the Slate Wiki, or you can use one of Shopify’s starter themes:
+You can find a list of [community made starter themes](starter-themes#community-starter-themes) in the Slate documentation website, or you can use one of Shopify’s starter themes:

 - [Shopify/starter-theme](https://github.com/Shopify/starter-theme)
 - [Shopify/skeleton-theme](https://github.com/Shopify/skeleton-theme)